groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-JPEG Image (.jpg) is a type of image format that is saved using the method of lossy compression.
-The output image, as result of compression, is a trade-off between storage size and image quality.
+Represents a JPEG Image (.jpg), which is a type of image format that is saved using the method of lossy compression.
+The output image, as a result of compression, is a trade-off between storage size and image quality.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/jpeg